 Postering for events (DRM402H/DRM403Y Shows) = 2 hours

-The Student CAP Coordinator, Isaac Pilozo, will send out regular emails to students needing CAP and posting it on the Student (only) Facebook group.
-They will also available for office hours (TBA) in the student office.
+The Student CAP Administrator will send out regular emails to students needing CAP and post these opportunities on the Student (only) Facebook group.
+They will also be available for office hours (TBA) in the student office.

-If you are unable to attend a CAP call, please email Isaac at least 24 hours in advance.
-If you must cancel less than 24 hours before your CAP call, find a friend to take over your CAP shift.
-Email Isaac with their name, and the CAP call in which they are taking your place.
+If you are unable to attend a CAP call, please find a replacement and put them in touch with both the CAP Coordinator and your supervisor informing them of the student taking your place.
 You will not receive hours for missed CAP calls.

 An email will be sent out in November and March to remind students how many hours they’ve completed, and how many they have to fill.
-If you have an urgent inquiry, please email Isaac.
+If you have an urgent inquiry, please email the CAP Coordinator.

 Yes.
 Before your CAP call, you may receive an email reminder, but it is ultimately your responsibility to remember what you have signed up for and who your supervisor is.
 If you do not know where and when to meet for your call, you should contact the supervisor ahead of time for that information.
 Let the supervisor for the call know that you’ve arrived, and await further instruction.